Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-constraints.md

 #### The relations on types as constraints

-In other sections (for example, [Expressions] and [Statements]) the relations between types may be expressed using the type operations found in the [type system section][Type system] of this document.
+In other sections (for example, [Expressions][Expressions-expressions] and [Statements][Statements-statements]) the relations between types may be expressed using the type operations found in the [type system section][Type system] of this document.

+[Expressions-expressions]: #expressions-expressions
+[Statements-statements]: #statements-statements

 The [greatest lower bound] of two types is converted directly as-is, as the greatest lower bound is always an intersection type.